-In some cases it may be necessary to leave no harvest buffer zones around outfitting camps that are agreed to by all parties involved.
+It is necessary that no harvest buffer zones be left around outfitting camps that are agreed to by all parties involved.
 Buffer zones can be difficult to negotiate due to varying ranges of activity from operator to operator.
+Some operators make use of areas that are 8 to 10 kilometers away from their camps.

-- consideration should be given to restricting access to roads or decommissioning roads and bridges after harvesting is completed.
-This will reduce the possibilities of increased hunting pressure.
+- consideration should be given to decommissioning roads and bridges (where possible) after harvesting is completed.
+This will eliminate damage to the hunting area by reducing the possibilities of increased hunting pressure.
 When roads are in use actively for harvesting purposes, access to hunters should be restricted or limited. - harvest in the winter whenever possible.
-Winter roads are less passable in summer and fall and will help to reduce traffic. - construct new roads as far away from existing outfitting camps as possible.
+Winter roads are less passable in summer and fall and will help to reduce traffic.
+These roads will also be cheaper and easier to decommission. - construct new roads as far away from existing outfitting camps as possible.
 The benefits of this are obvious.
 Harvesting should be restricted around hunting and fishing camps during their season of operation.
-At these times, harvesting should occur as far away as possible from outfitters. - forest operations should be carried out in compliance with existing regulations

--efforts should be made to ensure that the integrity of the view from outfitter cabins is maintained when conducting forest operations.
+At these times, harvesting should occur as far away as possible from outfitters. - forest operations should be carried out in compliance with existing regulations - -efforts should be made to ensure that the integrity of the view from outfitter cabins is maintained when conducting forest operations. - forest operations should ensure that whatever is brought into an area is removed from the area once harvesting is complete.

-4.2.2.9 Recreation
+4.2.2.8 Recreation

 The Great Northern Peninsula has outstanding scenery, interesting topography, and opportunities for viewing wildlife and flora in a natural setting.
 These elements represent a small list of reasons why the zone is used extensively for recreational purposes.
 Hiking, skiing, canoeing and snowmobiling are major recreational activities in the area.
+Of particular importance is the

+Appalachian Trail which traverses the Northern Peninsula.
 Non-timber recreational values are expected to play an increasing role in forest management practices.

-Canoeing and kayaking on the many rivers, the hiking trails, numerous ski and snowmobile trails, and excellent hunting, fishing and adventure tourism areas highlight some of the recreational opportunities in the zone.
+Canoeing and kayaking around the coastline and on the many rivers, the hiking trails, numerous ski and snowmobile trails, and excellent hunting, fishing and adventure tourism areas highlight some of the recreational opportunities in the zone.